 - shall return a PFCP Association Update Response with a successful cause value, if the PFCP Association Update Request is handled successfully.

-When both the CP function and UP function support the EPFAR feature, and the CP function has set the "PFCP Association Release Preparation" set to "1" in the PFCP Association Update Request message, the UP function shall send PFCP Session Report Request messages to report non-zero usage reports (at least one message per PFCP Session) for the PFCP Sessions affected by the release of the PFCP association, as specified in clause 5.18.
+When both the CP function and UP function support the EPFAR feature, and the CP function has set the "PFCP Association Release Preparation" set to "1" in the PFCP Association Update Request message, the UP function shall send the PFCP Association Update Response to CP function with successful cause value and then send PFCP Session Report Request messages to report non-zero usage reports (at least one message per PFCP Session) for the PFCP Sessions affected by the release of the PFCP association, as specified in clause 5.18.

 ********* Next change *********